tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

 └── projects
 ```

-This top-level organization highlights that libraries are to be shared across the entire organization.
+This top-level organization highlights that libraries are shared across the entire organization.

 To create a project or a library, a folder needs to be created in one or the other.
 It should be then populated with the following:

 - A `pyproject.toml` file which defines the Python package.
-  It contains its meta data (name, version, description) and the list of dependencies for dependency resolution.
+  It contains its metadata (name, version, description) and the list of dependencies for dependency resolution.
 - A `requirements.txt` file which serves as the basis for creating local sandboxes for developers and also as the default testing environment in continuous integration (CI), in the same way as a lock file.
   It has to list all dependencies, direct and transitive, frozen at a specific version, in pip's
   [requirement file format](https://pip.pypa.io/en/stable/reference/requirements-file-format/).